-Gifted and talented instruction is available to fifth grade students.
-Eligibility for this pull-out program is based on the following criteria: parent and teacher checklist, group ability test, district standardized test, and a review of the New Jersey Assessment of Skills and Knowledge (NJASK).
+Gifted and talented instruction is available to Terrill students.
+Eligibility for this pull-out program is based on the following criteria: parent and teacher checklist, group ability test, district standardized test, and a review of the student's standardized test results.
 The gifted and talented program meets by grade level on a rotating schedule during which the use of thinking skills is emphasized.
 To this end, participants share experiences with other district participants as well as with students who participate in similar programs from surrounding communities.